daxcee/Flow-API/README.md

 ## Build and Run

+### Environment variables

+Create a .env file in the root directory of your project.
+Add these environment-specific variables on new lines in the form of NAME=VALUE:

+    DB_HOST=<PROJECTID>.mongolab.com or localhost for local development
+    DB_NAME=database_name
+    DB_PORT=default_port
+    DB_USER=username
+    DB_PASSWORD=password

-First startup mongo by running:
+Then, startup mongo by running:

 	   mongodb